Durtur/Dungeoneer/README.md

 ## I don't have any monster tokens
 There are some great sources of tokens, such as [Forgotten Adventures](https://www.forgotten-adventures.net/) (you can get all their tokens for free).
 You can use the token importer to mass import tokens.

 ## Licence and usage
-Anyone is free to use this application or distribute it freely.
+Anyone is free to use this application.
 See further constraints in [Licence.md](https://github.com/Durtur/Dungeoneer/blob/v1.0.1/LICENSE.md).